-- The point of pick-up - The destination - The time at which a driver was allocated to the booking - The name of the driver and the registration number of the vehicle allocated for the booking. - Fare (if agreed at the time of booking) or indication that the meter was used. - Remarks (including details of any sub-contract). - 6.2 All records kept by the operator shall be preserved for a period of not less than 18 months, following the date of the last entry.
+- The point of pick-up - The destination - The time at which a driver was allocated to the booking - The name and licence number of the driver and the registration number of the vehicle allocated for the booking. - Fare (if agreed at the time of booking) or indication that the meter was used. - The name of the booking staff - The name of the dispatcher - Remarks (including details of any sub-contract).

+6.2 All records kept by the operator shall be preserved for a period of not less than 18 months, following the date of the last entry.
 In the case of computer records the entries must be capable of being printed on demand and/or emailed in a universal format at the request of a Police officer or the licensing officer.